Battle rifle: SVT-40

 The Soviet Union issued one major battle rifle, the SVT-40, which was invented by Fedor Tokarev, who is also well known for creating the Tokarev pistol.
-It uses the 7.62x54mmR round, and reloaded with a 10-round magazine, but the receiver was open-top, meaning it could also be loaded with 5-round stripper clips, the same ones used in the Mosin Nagant.
+It uses the 7.62×54mmR cartridge, and reloaded with a 10-round magazine, but the receiver was open-top, meaning it could also be loaded with 5-round stripper clips, the same ones used in the Mosin-Nagant.
 The SVT's performance was overall unsatisfactory, owing largely to its lack of reliability, in particular that it needed frequent cleaning, and the stock was of a poor quality.
 Nonetheless, over 1 million rifles were produced, and it continued to see service until the end of the war.
-Like the Mosin, it was replaced by the AK-47 shortly after World War II.
-A select-fire variant named the AVT-40 was also produced in limited numbers where regular machine guns such as the DP-27 were not available, but the weapon's 10 round capacity made it somewhat unsuitable for fully automatic fire.
+Like the Mosin-Nagant, it was replaced by the AK-47 shortly after World War II.
+A select fire variant named the AVT-40 was also produced in limited numbers where regular machine guns such as the DP-27 were not available, but the weapon's 10 round capacity made it somewhat unsuitable for fully automatic fire.

 FG-42

 Nazi Germany was responsible for a large amount of experimental weaponry during the war.
 Among these was the FG-42, a rifle built specifically for the Fallschirmjäger (paratroopers).
-The rifle was meant to be a jack-of-all-trades, that would be used during the first stages of an airborne operation, before heavier weapons like the MG-42 could be sent in.
-The FG-42 was a select fire rifle, which had a 20-round magazine that loaded on the left of the rifle, and it used the 7.92x57mm Mauser round.
+The rifle was meant to be a jack-of-all-trades that would be used during the first stages of an airborne operation, before heavier weapons like the MG-42 could be sent in.
+The FG-42 was a select fire rifle, which had a 20-round magazine that loaded on the left of the rifle, and it used the 7.92×57mm Mauser cartridge.
 It was first used during the Battle of Rhodes (1943), and continued to see limited service until the end of the war, with a total of about 7,000 produced.
 Postwar observers were very impressed by the rifle, resulting in the British EM-2 rifle and the American M60 Machine Gun, which was standard issue in the U.S. during the Vietnam War.
 Both of these designs were heavily influenced by the FG-42.

 Gewehr 41 and 43

-Another German design built during the Second World War was the Gewehr 41, which was produced by Walther Arms and Mauser, and had a 10 round internal magazine, loaded with 2 stripper clips.
+Another German design built during the Second World War was the Gewehr 41, which was produced by Walther Arms and Mauser, and had a 10-round internal magazine, loaded with 2 stripper clips and used the 7.92×57mm Mauser cartridge.
 About 145,000 were produced before the Mauser design was worked upon and made into the Gewehr 43.
 Externally, the two rifles look mostly identical, and the main difference that sets them apart is that the G43 reloads with external box magazines (10 rounds), and has a short-stroke piston, whereas the G41 uses the same system as that in the M1922 Bang rifle.
 Over 400,000 G43s were built.